tomas-sucena/2023-FEUP-PFL-Proj2/README.md

 ### Lexical analysis

-The first phase of the compilation process is **lexing**, which consists in reading the code input by the programmer and dividing it into semantic atoms - **tokens**.
+The first phase of the compilation process is **lexing**, which consists of reading the code input by the programmer and dividing it into semantic atoms - **tokens**.

 Given there are several types of tokens, we created the following data structure to more easily represent them: